CommE2E/comm/docs/dev_environment.md

 ## URLs

-The server needs to know some info about paths in order to properly construct URLs.
+The keyserver needs to know some info about paths in order to properly construct URLs.

 ```
-mkdir -p server/facts
+mkdir -p keyserver/facts
-vim server/facts/url.json
+vim keyserver/facts/url.json
 ```

 Your `url.json` file should look like this: